FrankC01/solana-gadgets/rust/scfs-program/tests/README.md

 ### Test in vscode editor
 1. `code .`
 2. Open `tests/cu_tests.rs`
-3. Run `base_test()` -> This has Tx wide CU feature enabled (by default)
+3. Run `test_base_pass()` -> This has Tx wide CU feature enabled (by default)
-4. Run `base_x_transaction_cu_test()` -> This disables the Tx wide CU feature
+4. Run `test_deactivate_tx_cu_pass()` -> This disables the Tx wide CU feature
-5. Test `test_devnet_filter_inactive_pass()` -> Demonstrates using the scfs engine to get the inactive feature list from devnet to feed into the test validator.
+5. Run `test_devnet_parity_pass()` -> Demonstrates using the scfs engine to get the deactivated feature list from devnet to feed into the test validator.
 In effect, emulating devnet from a feature perspective.

 You should see similar results.
-Not that the first test consumes down from Tx wide ComputeBudget whereas 2nd starts each instruction with new ComputeBudget
+Note that the first test consumes down from Tx wide ComputeBudget whereas the 2nd and 3rd tests start each instruction with new ComputeBudget of 200_000 CU

-Without removing feature: 5ekBxc8itEnPv4NzGJtr8BVVQLNMQuLMNQQj7pHoLNZ9 from genesis_config.accounts on 1.10.0:
+Without removing feature: 5ekBxc8itEnPv4NzGJtr8BVVQLNMQuLMNQQj7pHoLNZ9 from genesis_config.accounts on 1.9.6:
 ```
 [2022-01-30T20:58:50.041063000Z DEBUG solana_runtime::message_processor::stable_log] Program PWDnx8LkjJUn9bAVzG6Fp6BuvB41x7DkBZdo9YLMGcc invoke [1]
 [2022-01-30T20:58:50.041297000Z DEBUG solana_runtime::message_processor::stable_log] Program log: process_instruction: PWDnx8LkjJUn9bAVzG6Fp6BuvB41x7DkBZdo9YLMGcc: 0 accounts, data=[0]